 Why use databases and not websites?
 Many websites are created or sponsored by companies with the intent to sell products or services.
 Their information may be inaccurate or biased.

-The following is a list of databases that contain relevant sources in the field of education.
+Here is a list of databases that have the most relevant sources in the field of educational technology and education in general.
 Try the first three before using the multi-disciplinary ones.

 If you are looking for a particular journal, go to Journals page.